akeneo/portal-helpcenter/content/md/cloud/2-access-flexibility-server.md

 ## Add an IP Range allowed to access your Flexibility instance

-1. First from the menu, go to `Console / Project` and select your project.
+1. First from the menu, go to `Projects console / Projects` and select your project.
 1. Go to the Cloud instance tab, and open the instance by clicking on the line of the instance.
 1. Open the `Server IP Range Access` sub-tab
 1. Click `Add IP Range`